-Parents need to know that this classic horror film addresses occult themes throughout and isn't appropriate for children.
+Parents need to know that Rosemary's Baby is a classic horror film that addresses occult themes throughout and isn't appropriate for children.
 Parents should be aware that this film deals frankly with pregnancy and adult sexuality.
 Characters practice satanic rituals, make bargains with the devil, drink alcohol, and have sex.

 What's the story?